HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Diagnostic Ultrasound Physicians.

 Collaboration: They work as part of a healthcare team, often collaborating with sonographers and other medical specialists.

-Physician Responsibility: While sonographers create the images, the diagnosis and interpretation of these images are the responsibility of the physician.
+Physician Responsibility: While sonographers create the images, the diagnosis and interpretation of these images are the physician’s responsibility.

-Interpret Images: They are the physicians who interpret the sonograms (ultrasound images) to provide a diagnosis for patients.
+Interpret Images: They are the physicians who interpret sonograms (ultrasound images) to provide diagnoses for patients.

 Diagnose Conditions: They help diagnose various health problems, including: